“Yikes – I have back pain !”

 Inflammation appears to play a role in most chronic disease and controls our lives.
 (Buzzed on inflammation, Brent Bauer, M.D.General Internal Medicine, Editorial Board member of Mayo Clinic Health Letter).

-Have you or a loved one dealt with pain, obesity, ADD/ADHD, peripheral neuropathy, diabetes, heart disease, stroke, migraines, thyroid issues, dental issues, or cancer?
+Have you or a loved one dealt with pain, obesity, depression, anxiety, dementia, alzheimer’s, ADHD, peripheral neuropathy, diabetes, heart disease, stroke, migraines, thyroid issues, dental issues, or cancer?
 If you answered yes to any of these disorders you are dealing with inflammation.

 Sadly, most of us are suffering from one or more of these disorders but have no idea how to eliminate inflammation.
-Most doctors are utilizing pharmaceuticals in lieu of getting to the root cause.
-It often seems extremely foreign to most people when they realize the majority of inflammatory diseases start in the gut with an autoimmune reaction which progresses into systemic inflammation.
+Most medical interventions are only utilising pharmaceuticals in lieu of getting to the root cause.
+Medicine saves lives everyday.
+However we should only use medicine as an emergency and not a lifetime of dependency.
+If we are to become true spiritual adults, we must take adult responsibility for ourselves and the planet by laying the foundations of wisdom.
+It often seems extremely foreign to most people when they realise the majority of inflammatory diseases start in the gut with an autoimmune reaction which progresses into systemic inflammation.
 To truly be effective at managing or hopefully overcome a disease it needs to be addressed on all levels.
 Taking a look at where this process starts is the key.

 The truth is, almost anyone, no matter what you have been through, or what you are currently going through, Movement can help improve the health and biomechanical integrity of their spine.
 This is because to truly heal your back, you have to address your entire body.
 It’s not just a matter of doing the ‘magic’ exercises, stretches, and therapy, while continuing to live a self-destructive lifestyle.
 The CHEK method is the only method that I know which does this using an intensive lifestyle questionnaire, assessing rather than guessing.